 1. What is the format of resume in USA?

-In the USA, the most common resume format is the chronological resume.
-This lists your work experience from most recent to oldest.
-Other accepted formats include functional (skills-focused) and combination formats.
+In the US, the most widely used resume style is the chronological resume.
+This presents your experience in reverse chronological order.
+Other formats accepted are the functional (skills-oriented) and combination formats.

-2. How do you write a professional resume for a job application?
+2. How do I create a professional resume for application of job?

-To write a professional resume, clearly include these sections: Contact Information, Professional Summary, Work Experience, Education, and Skills.
-Tailor each section to reflect the job’s specific requirements.
+To compose an efficient and strong resume, explicitly present these fields: Contact Information, Professional Summary, Work Experience, Education, and Skills.
+Write each field in line with the specific requirements of the job.

-3. How do I build my resume on USAJOBS?
+3. How do I construct my resume on USAJOBS?

-To build a resume on USAJOBS, first create an account, then use their “Resume Builder” feature.
-Follow the prompts to input your professional experience, education, and skills.
-Be precise and detailed to meet government job standards.
+To construct a resume on USAJOBS, first make an account and then use their “Resume Builder” tool.
+Complete the guided steps to enter your experience as a professional, education, and skills.
+Be accurate and specific to meet government employment requirements.

-4. How to make a US government resume?
+4. How do I create a US government resume?

-A US government resume should be detailed and longer (often 2-5 pages).
-Clearly describe job duties, responsibilities, achievements, hours worked, salary, supervisor details, and any relevant training or certifications.
-Using USAJOBS Resume Builder is highly recommended.
+A US government resume must be descriptive and longer in length (usually 2-5 pages).
+Describe job tasks, responsibilities thoroughly, as well as achievements, hours worked, salary, supervisor name, and level of training or certifications.
+Using Resume Builder on USAJOBS is strongly advised.

-5. What is the American standard of resume?
+5. What is the standard of resumé in America?

-6. What is the best resume builder for government jobs?
+6. What is the best resume builder for government positions?

-The best resume builder for government jobs is the official USAJOBS Resume Builder.
-It ensures that your resume meets all federal job requirements, making your application more effective for government positions.
+The official Resume Builder for government positions on USAJOBS is the best.
+Using it will help make your resume compliant with all federal job requirements, thereby strengthening your application for government job positions.

 Final Tips for Writing an Effective Resume